 Casinos and gambling in Malaysia are regulated by the 1953 and 2006 Common Gaming House Act, enforced and licensed by the Ministry of Finance.
 As of 2003, the Malaysian Government has announced that it will not license any casinos in the country, essentially banning the industry.

 Just one casino remains open in the country, Casino de Genting in Pahang.
 However, because of Malaysia’s adherence to Sharia law, Muslims in the country are not allowed to gamble, so the casino is only open to non-Muslims.

 Online casinos are not explicitly banned by the Malaysian Government or regulations, however, and players can still access overseas casinos.
 While online gambling is certainly frowned upon by officials, and widely considered illegal, no action is routinely taken against gamblers or the sites that they use.

 Online casinos are considered illegal in Malaysia and only the Casino de Genting operates an online casino in the country, though it can’t be accessed from within Malaysia.

 Malaysian gamblers looking to game online are therefore forced to make use of casinos based overseas.
-Many popular online casinos from around the world are open to Malaysian players, and even though the Government of Malaysia considers gambling illegal they take no action against online play.
+Many popular online casinos from around the world are open to Malaysian players, and even though the Government of Malaysia considers gambling illegal they take no action against the online play.